Nintendo DS Architecture

 As we’ve seen before, the BIOS includes some routines that validate the NDS card upon startup.
 This works as follows:

 3. The ARM7 BIOS decrypts the Secure Area ID and checks that the decrypted value matches encryObj.
-If it does, it means card validation passed the first test.
+If it does, it means card validation has passed the first test.
 After this, the string is destroyed to prevent revealing the algorithm.
 If the validation fails, the 2 KB of Secure Area are filled with garbage, preventing the rest of the card from being read.

 5. Finally, the rest of the Secure area is fetched in random order and re-constructed in RAM.
 After this, the firmware is executed.